Link: Film on the inauguration ceremony

 Press release: Jerusalem Border Stone inaugurated

-The inscription “Where Dust turns into Light” draws attention to the Circle of Peace, dedicated to inner peace and freedom from attachments and mental illusions.
+The inscription “Where Dust turns into Light” draws attention to the Friedensmal, dedicated to inner peace and freedom from attachments and mental illusions.
 It shows the Tree of Life, which breaks through the one dark ring, representing an alienated intellect, and which is framed by a dance floor for the “Dance of Life”.
-The Circle of Peace serves as a bridge toward the light side of the Border Stone, which is dedicated to peace in the world and a life in freedom.
-The visitors now go inside the Circle of Peace, which is located only a few meters away, into the “Crown" of the Tree of Life.
-From there – under the sign of the Blossom of Shalom, in the center of the Circle of Peace - the young musician Clemens Limp consecrated the Border Stone with the melody "Jerushalayim Shel Zahav - Jerusalem of Gold", which he played by violin, in utter surrounding silence.
+The Friedensmal serves as a bridge toward the light side of the Border Stone, which is dedicated to peace in the world and a life in freedom.
+The visitors now go inside the Friedensmal, which is located only a few meters away, into the “Crown" of the Tree of Life.
+From there – under the sign of the Blossom of Shalom, in the center of the Friedensmal - the young musician Clemens Limp consecrated the Jerusalem Border Stone with the melody "Jerushalayim Shel Zahav - Jerusalem of Gold", which he played by violin, in utter surrounding silence.

 Thereafter, all involved persons returned to the other "bright" side of the Border Stone.
-Here the following can be read: "Yerushalayim (Hebraic for Jerusalem, i.e. the City of Peace) – that we succeed in overcoming the (inner) fences in our dealings with one another and do not seek to find our inner stability behind fences of ideology ".
+Here the following can be read: "Yerushalayim (Hebraic for Jerusalem, i.e. the City of Peace) - A call full of love for freedom for man.
+That we suceed in overcoming the fences in our dealings with one another and do not seek our foothold behind fences of ideology".
 Thomas Zieringer read a short word of welcome by the Frankfurt Rabbi Steiman: "Jerusalem is everywhere where beauty is to be found…"

 Then the skies opened, the shrouds of mist vanished and the sun broke through the clouds, bathing the entire landscape in a golden light.
 After the speech by the city councillor, Oliver Roeder, district councillor, Kurt Knapp, who represented the Bergstraße district, and Markus van Kempen, for the local advisory council Hochstädten, Pastor Christoph Mohr used vivid words to explain what Jerusalem means to him.
 It is the vision of a world in which people can experience their personal relationship to God and where churches no longer require fixed locations, because peace lives within the hearts of people.
 Thereafter the open event commenced; a celebration of life, of joy, of interaction with one another, and of beauty, because this is what Yerushalayim means.

-The Border Stone was violated only nine days after the inauguration, on October 30th, 2012.
+The Jerusalem Border Stone was violated only nine days after the inauguration, on October 30th, 2012.

 “There can be nothing worse than active ignorance.”
 (Johann Wolfgang von Goethe)